 WordPress has a default database prefix.
 Using this makes your site susceptible to SQL injection attacks.
 You can prevent these attacks by simply changing the default ‘WP’ – to a unique term that you select.
 For example, it could be ‘John16WP’.

-But what if you’ve already installed WordPress on your website using the default prefix?
+But what if you start a blog and installed WordPress on your website using the default prefix?
 There are a ton of plug-ins that you can download that will allow you to change it.
 Just as a word of caution, make sure that you backup your site before you do anything on the database.

 4. Turn off File Editing